paperplanefactory/rate-my-post/readme.txt

 5. Option to get an email if somebody leaves you feedback

-**Social Widget Features:**
+= Social Widget Features: =

 *Social widget displays social follow or social share links after the rating has been submitted*

-1. Optional feature - you can enable it or disable it

-2. Shows social follow/share links after a positive rating (you define what is a positive rating in the settings)
+You can show social follow/share links after a positive rating (you define what is a positive rating in the settings).

-**Top Rated Posts Widget:**
+= Top Rated Posts Widget: =

 *Displays top rated posts on your website*

-1. Optional feature - you can enable it under Appearance - Widgets

-2. Select how many posts to show

-3. Select minimum average rating required

-3. Select minimum vote count required

-4. Option to show featured image

-5. Option to show visual rating
+Display top-rated posts on your website with the "Top Rated Posts" widget.
+You can specify the number of posts, minimum average rating, and vote count required.
+Additionally, enable featured images and visual ratings

 = Why use Rate My Post? =